expung3d/Enhanced-Zeus-Modules/CONTRIBUTING.md

 <hr>

 ### Creating the Faction Functions
-Just like with the module functions we will add the function into `MAZ_EZM_fnc_initFunction`.
-Inside here we will see the familiar comment organization structure, create a new area for your faction's functions. <br>For this example we will create a function `MAZ_EZM_NF_fnc_createNewVehicle`. *Notice the new prefix, MAZ_EZM_[FactionTag]_fnc.
+Just like with the module functions we will just create our own function definition. <br>For this example we will create a function `MAZ_EZM_NF_fnc_createNewVehicle`. *Notice the new prefix, MAZ_EZM_[FactionTag]_fnc.
 FactionTag is replaced to a shortening of your faction's name.
-This is just "New Faction".*
+This faction is just "New Faction".
+When we add a faction we add our faction's name into the tag.
+You can keep your tag before the MAZ too if wanted.*

 ```sqf
 MAZ_EZM_NF_fnc_createNewVehicle = {